israellevin/marmalade/README.md

 ## Generators and State

-To postpone the decision of how to actually produce audio, and to keep generators as agnostic as possible, they are currently implemented simply as a directory with at least one executable file, which is packed into a tgz file and sent to the player that wants to run it.
-The generator can then read the state of the jam, set tags, and produce audio accordingly.
+Eventually, generators will probably be written in some a standard language, probably something we will come up with ourselves (see [producing audio](#producing-audio) below), hopefully something lispish.

-To keep things safe and standard, the Marmalade player sticks that directory inside a [Firecracker microVM](https://firecracker-microvm.github.io/) running a lightweight linux distro, and runs the first executable file in that directory.
+For now, in order to postpone the decision of how to actually produce audio and because its fun, we keep the generators highly agnostic and implement them as directories packed into tgz files.
+To run a generator, the player unpacks the tgz file into a directory, enters it, and runs the first executable file it finds, providing it with the state of the jam and the ability to set tags and produce audio accordingly.

-Each generator gets a full virtual machine it can run stuff on, receiving a quota of CPU and memory, and a network connection through which it can query the state, set tags, and produce audio.
+To keep things safe and standard, this should happen inside some kind of sandboxed virtual machine (see [Generator Isolation and Communication](#generator-isolation-and-communication) below).

 ### Access to the State